PM (radio program): Past presenters

-Mark Colvin hosted the program from 1997 until 2017.
+Mark Colvin hosted the program from 1997 to 2017.
 In December 2017, Linda Mottram was announced as the new host of PM.
 Some time after July 2019, Mottram was replaced by David Lipson.

 Musical signature themes

 The original 1967 signature was "Crossbeat", a 30-second electronic music piece sourced from the BBC, composed and realised by David Cain of the BBC Radiophonic Workshop.
 This was replaced by new themes for both AM and PM, composed by Tony Ansell in the 1980s, both based on a similar theme and performed in a similar manner on a synthesiser using a brass-type patch.
-The similarity between the themes represented a significant link between the sister programmes.

-This music was used from the 1980s until January 2017.
+The similarity between the themes represented a significant link between the sister programs.
+The music was used from the 1980s until January 2017.